BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/the_kingdom_of_khazad_dum.md

 **WARGEAR**

-- Dwarf armour
+- [Dwarf Armour]
-- shield
+- [Shield]
-- axe
+- [Axe]

 **HEROIC ACTIONS**

-- Heroic Strength
+- [Heroic Strength]
-- Heroic Strike
+- [Heroic Strike]

 **SPECIAL RULES**

 - **In Defence of the King** `ACTIVE`

 At the start of the game, nominate a single Dwarf Hero model with the highest Heroic Tier to protect.
-If that model is within 3" and in a fight, the Shieldbearer may call a Heroic Combat without spending Might.
+If that model is within 3" and in a fight, the Shieldbearer may call a [Heroic Combat] without spending Might.
 If the Heroic combat is successful, they must use their following Move to either join the fight, or move as close as possible.

 - **Lead by Example** `PASSIVE`